apowers313/magicpatch/README.md

 By default, all magics require the leading special symbol `%`, but you can turn that off for convenience using `%automagic on`.
 With automagic turned on, `%echo` can simply be typed `echo`.

 # Built in Magics
-So far the following magics have been added.
+To date, the following magics have been added:

 ## Line Magics
 * %addmagic (JavaScript only)